Migrating to Optimizely X Experiments from Optimizely Classic

 - Statistical significance: The industry’s approach to statistical significance has matured.
 People are less focused on just hitting a p value of 0.05 or less (ie 95% significance).
 Instead, strategists and platforms are also factoring in the volume of visitors, the number of conversions, and the overall test duration.
 And yet somehow we still hear about companies using a managed service for their testing, where the only result in the last 12 months is a modest uplift at 75% significance.

 Managed service has a place.
 It can be essential to expand a new market – especially where the product’s learning curve is steep and may limit its appeal to a self-serve audience.

 But the focus should always be on the quality of the service.
-Vendors can subsidise the cost of their service if needed – whether through funding or the higher profit margin in software – to deliver an effective optimisation program.
+Vendors can subsidise the cost of their service if needed – whether through funding or the higher profit margin in software – to deliver an effective optimization program.

 Then, their growth should come through self-service and partners.
 As above, service and software scale at different rates – and the faster a software vendor champions self-service and a partner program, the faster they’ll grow.

-Disclaimer: I’m the CEO of Conversion.com, an agency that specialises in conversion optimisation.
+Disclaimer: I’m the CEO of Conversion.com, an agency that specialises in conversion optimization.
 We partner with many of the software vendors above.
 While we have a vested interest in companies choosing us over managed service, we have an even greater interest in making sure they’re testing effectively.